bjorn669/Boid-Flocking-Sim/README.md

 ### The full explanation of this project is visible in the pdf SNAU_Report !
 Videos of each functionalities and screenshort of different results are available in the sim folder.

-## After lauching the sim the boids progessively form tight swarms !
+## After lauching the sim the boids progressively form tight swarms !
 ![image](https://github.com/bjorn6699/Boid-Flocking-Sim/assets/119690087/01ff77cf-6d84-4753-b8a6-39aafaf8f82d)

 ## The boids can avoid an obstacle set with a right click of the mouse !